A spring flavor of brown rice porridge with mitsuba leaves and a stew of butterbur and bamboo shoots [Minorich Hokuryu's Healthy Vegetables]

 黒舞昆(舞昆のこうはら)

-With the seasonal vegetables, blowfly and bamboo shoots, I will have brown rice rice porridge with pickled ume and mitsuba, and fermented kelp tsukudani as a garnish, with boundless love, gratitude, and prayers for a nutritious, healthy, and superb taste of spring.
+We enjoyed the nutritious and healthy flavors of spring, including simmered seasonal vegetables, butterbur and bamboo shoots, brown rice porridge with pickled plums and mitsuba, and a side dish of fermented kelp tsukudani, all with boundless love, gratitude, and prayers.

 春の味わいを堪能!